Philosophy of Education

 “The decline in American public education is not due to poor teaching or lack of funding; it is due to educational theories that deny the existence of transcendent truth and morality, that renounce standards of excellence, and ultimately render children unteachable” – Chuck Colson.

-There is an undeniable connection between the phenomenal growth of secular humanism in our day and the disastrous outcomes of our nation’s schools.
-The disintegration of a biblical worldview has relegated our city’s children to a lifetime of failure.
+There is an undeniable connection between the phenomenal growth of secular humanism in our day and the declining outcomes of our nation’s schools.
+The disintegration of a biblical worldview has relegated our city’s children to a lifetime of struggle.

 The Bible teaches us that all knowledge comes from God, and therefore, all knowledge is unity.
 At Promise Academy we teach all subjects as part of an integrated whole, with the Scriptures at the center.
 Students are equipped to know and love the truth and to utilize that knowledge to glorify God in all things.